jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 The descending interval is an "inversion" of the ascending interval.

 For example,
-the interval between C and E is a major third.
+the interval from C to E is a major third.
 But the interval from E to C is a *minor sixth*.
 This is because the interval from C to E spans C-D-E, but the interval from E to C spans E-F-G-A-B-C.